 English Language proficiency is required to participate in this program.
 All candidates must be proficient in English.
 Therefore, candidate interviews will be conducted in English.
 Host institutions will consider the varying levels of participants’ comprehension and speaking ability and will prepare lectures and discussions that meet the highest academic standards while using language appropriate for students where English is their second or third language.

 Housing and Meal Arrangements for the In-Person Component:

 Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
 ASPE also covers up to $500 for routine COVID-19 testing requirements in the United States.
-COVID-19 is treated like any other illness under the ASPE policy.
+COVID-19 is treated like any other illness under the ASPE health benefits plan.
 Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.

-Under no circumstances are Fellows allowed to arrive in the United States prior to the start date of the in-person exchange program or remain in the United States after its end date.
-Similarly, Fellows will not be permitted to leave the Institute to visit relatives or friends while in the United States.
+Under no circumstances are participants allowed to arrive in the United States prior to the start date of the Fellowship or remain in the United States after the end date.
+Similarly, participants will not be permitted to leave the Fellowship to visit relatives or friends while in the United States.

 If a relative or friend wishes to visit a participant, it will be considered on a case- by-case basis in consultation with the ECA program officer and the host institution.
 Participants are required to return to their home countries immediately following the end of the Institute.